‘Once in a lifetime, you will have the opportunity to be

 Self-belief, self-limiting beliefs, self-sabotage talk, low self-esteem, negative frame of mind, low self-confidence, negative outlook, victim mode

 When you are competing, it’s not the travel, the hotel, the flight, or the opponent who is the enemy.
 To win, to do well, to succeed you have to worry about yourself; you have to win the battle within yourself.

-Imagine this - there are 2 dogs in your brain: both dogs are barking all the time, even when you’re asleep number they are barking.
+Imagine this - there are 2 dogs in your brain: both dogs are barking all the time, even when you’re the asleep number they are barking.
 The first one is barking, “You can’t do this, you’ll never do this, that teams too good, you’ll lose.” now that dogs barking for your attention, even when you’re asleep, it’s barking for your attention.
-Now what happens if you give it attention?
-What will happen of you listen to that dog…?
+Now, what happens if you give it attention?
+What will happen if you listen to that dog…?

 Now, we’re lucky because as humans we have two dogs in our brain and the other dog is barking, “We can do this, you’re going to be great, we’ll win this, if we keep going, we’ll win, stay in the game, you’re a good person, believe in yourself!”

 It’s up to you, it’s your choice - attitude is a CHOICE.
 The dog that wins is the dog you feed the most!
 It’s how you talk to yourself – a Sports Psychologist, Peak Performance or Inner game Coach trains people how to talk to themselves using these words of self-belief.
 The words of the positive dog.